tallestbydesign-ui/style_selector_krea2_extras/README.md

 Adds another thumbnail list for the 278 styles with (MUCH MUCH) more obvious representations of the styles provided.
-Just unzip in the proper folder.
 Drop-in thumbnails that are already named to match the styles in the txt.zip file.
+You can find them in the png_2 folder.
 Happy generating !

 _Example thumbnails_